Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 permalink: /
 ---

 I'm a Ph.D. student in Information Science at Cornell University, under the guidance of [René F. Kizilcec](https://rene.kizilcec.com){:target="_blank"} in the [Future of Learning Lab](https://learning.cis.cornell.edu/){:target="_blank"}.
 My research sits at the intersection of education, data science, and algorithmic fairness, with a focus on designing equitable education systems and supporting high-stakes decision-making processes in education.
-At Cornell, I have studied diverse topics in college admissions, particularly examining how policy changes might affect educational opportunity allocation, how identity representation differs between human and AI-generated college essays, and targeting strategies to enhance the diversity of applicant pools.
+At Cornell, I have studied diverse topics in college admissions, particularly examining how policy changes might affect allocating educational opportunities, how identity representation differs between human and AI-generated college application essays, and uncertainty/arbitrariness of algorithms in predicting admissions outcomes.

 I'm also fortunate to collaborate with [Thorsten Joachims](https://www.cs.cornell.edu/people/tj){:target="_blank"}, [Nikhil Garg](https://gargnikhil.com){:target="_blank"} and [AJ Alvero](https://ajalvero.com){:target="_blank"}.